getpatchwork/patchwork/docs/development.md

 * `requirements-dev.txt`: Packages required to configure a development environment
-* `requirements-prod.txt`: Packages required for deploying patchwork in production
+* `requirements-prod.txt`: Packages required for deploying Patchwork in production
 * `requirements-test.txt`: Packages required to run tests